Skip to main content

 “You will make amendments for your mistakes.”
 Everyone stared at the king at his words.

 It was then that the eager Jana Begum had peeped across the palanquin towards the Banyan tree.
-Beneath it sat a man, in kingly posture, his moustache twirled like the Rajputs she often saw in Lahore, his eyes brave and chivalrous enough not even to look in their direction when she was sure that he knew she was watching him.
+Beneath it sat a man, in kingly posture, his moustache twirling like the Rajputs she often saw in Lahore, his eyes brave and chivalrous enough not even to look in their direction when she was sure that he knew she was watching him.
 His broad shoulders were covered with armour, his spear sat beside him, the swords tucked in his belt, and in the afternoon sun, the red Safa with a bright golden sun shone on his head, just above the saffron tilak on his broad forehead.
 She had never seen such a personality.

 “Hukum?”
 Kunwar Amar Singh looked perplexed at his father.

 Doubt shrouded Abdul Rahim’s mind as he scanned the abandoned encampments of his harem.
 There was no sign of struggle, but he knew how frequently the Mewari soldiers scaled the area.
-He was the new subedar of Ajmer, surely, the news of his taking command of Mewar expeditions had reached the Maharana through his spy network.
-Rahim was scared of the uncertainty that now shrouded the life of his wife, children and most importantly the future bride of Prince Daniyal.
+He was the new subedar of Ajmer; surely, the news of his taking command of Mewar expeditions had reached the Maharana through his spy network.
+Rahim was scared of the uncertainty that now shrouded the life of his wife, children and most importantly, the future bride of Prince Daniyal.
 He was answerable to them and to his Emperor.

-The soldier came in a great hurry prompting him to look up from the floor.
+The soldier came in a great hurry, prompting him to look up from the floor.
 The soldier shook his head in silence as Rahim’s heart skipped a beat.

-“We have to search the forests deeper, if we don’t find them by nightfall send a messenger to Bhama Shah that I am willing to talk to the Mewaris.
+“We have to search the forests deeper.
+If we don’t find them by nightfall, send a messenger to Bhama Shah that I am willing to talk to the Mewaris.
 Nothing should happen to my wife and...”

 “ Mirza!”
 His chief commander made him stop as he came into the empty tent in urgency.
 “The palanquins are back.”